Hey there! I'm Claire, I write this blog. I'm 22 years old, and I'm a recent graduate of The New School here in NYC.

 Oh wait, I guess I just did.

 What is your style philosophy?

 -It's hard to say, really.
-I tend to be a little all over the place, but if there's one thing I love it's eclecticism, and I always feel the most motivated to wear something when it moves with my mood.
-There is also a certain sense of joy when you can implement some manual work with your clothes while getting dressed.
-I tend to be the most impressed by pieces that seamlessly combine form and function, so something with a decoration normally has it for a very specific, workable purpose; a button seals together two pieces of fabric, laces are used instead of zippers, drapes are implemented in order to change the appearance of the body, these are a couple examples of things I gravitate towards as far as design goes.
+I tend to be a little all over the place, but if there's one thing I love it's eclecticism, and I always feel the most motivated to wear something when it just goes with whatever's on my mind.
+I get a kick out of when I can implement some manual work with my clothes while getting dressed.
+I tend to be the most impressed by pieces that seamlessly combine function and a sense of play, so something with a decoration normally has it for a very specific, workable purpose; a button seals together two pieces of fabric, laces are used instead of zippers, drapes and darts are used in order to explicitly say something about the body- and if there's any sense of humor, I'm even more thrilled.
+These are only a few basic examples, but these are also da things I gravitate towards as far as design goes.

 What are you doing when you're not on the internet?

 -When I'm not blogging, I think you're most likely to find me out and about with little or no plan for the day.
-I'm usually tinkering away at some project whether it's a collaboration, a photo diary, an afternoon of re-arranging my room or diving into a movie collection.
-I love long, aimless walks around the city and schmoozing with friends over good food and maybe an impromptu dance party.
+I'm usually tinkering away at some project whether it's a collaboration, a photo diary, an afternoon of re-arranging my room or diving into a movie.
+I dig aimless walks around the city and schmoozing with friends over good food and maybe an impromptu dance.